h2non/videoshow/README.md

   .on('end', function () {})
 ```

-Images could be a collection as well:
+`images` param could be a collection as well:
 ```js
 videoshow([{
     path: 'image1.jpg',